stadiamaps/stadiamaps-api-py/docs/RoutingApi.md

 Calculate areas of equal travel time from a location.

-The isochrone API lets you compute or visualize areas of roughly equal travel time based on the routing graph.
-The resulting polygon can be rendered on a map and shaded much like elevation contours and used for exploring urban mobility.
+The isochrone API computes reachable areas within a time or distance constraint.
+The resulting polygon can be rendered on a map and used for assessing urban mobility, planning, or as a search filter of places within a constrained range.

 ### Example